aws-samples/aws-service-catalog-reference-architectures/README.md

  * [Elastic MapReduce (EMR)](emr)
  * [Automated CodePipeline](codepipeline)

-Warning - Before you distribute the CloudFormation template to your organization, review the template.
-Check IAM permissions, Deletion policies, update stack behavior, other aspects of the template, and ensure that they are as per your expectations and processes.
-These sample CloudFormation templates may need updates before you can use them in production.
-Running these templates may result in charges to your AWS account.
-Provisioning the supplied Products through ServiceCatalog will create AWS Services which will be billed to your account.

 ### Assumptions
 * You have the required permissions to execute CloudFormation templates: [Controlling Cloudformation Access with IAM](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html).
 * You have the required admin permissions to manage ServiceCatalog: [Authentication and Access Control for AWS Service Catalog](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/controlling_access.html)